Bandwidth/redux-facet/README.md

 So, we might give up and go back to duplicating reducer logic and actions across various parts of the app.

 Or, we could try to capture all that complexity into a reusable framework.
-That's `redux-facets`.
+That's `redux-facet`.

 ## The Solution